Explore Our Program

 • Depending on the findings, a fine-needle aspiration biopsy may be recommended to check the kinds of cells in the nodule and to ensure they are benign (noncancerous)

 Many patients just want to know if their nodule is a sign of thyroid cancer.
-Your physician will use information from your history, physical exam, blood work and biopsy results to determine if a particular nodule requires treatment.
+Your physician will use information from your history, physical exam, blood work and biopsy results to determine if a particular nodule requires a biopsy or treatment.

 What are the treatment options for thyroid nodules that are shown to be non-cancerous (benign) on FNA biopsy?

-For some patients with normal thyroid function and thyroid nodules, thyroid hormone is prescribed to prevent further growth or to possibly decrease the size of the nodule.
-When thyroid nodules cause local symptoms, exhibit continued growth or are a source of anxiety, surgery is often the appropriate treatment option.
+When thyroid nodules cause local symptoms, exhibit continued growth or are a source of anxiety, surgery is often the appropriate treatment option (see patient videos).

 When thyroid function is high (hyperthyroidism) in a patient with thyroid nodules, radioactive iodine or surgery are both excellent alternatives.
 In some patients, medication alone is used to control the thyroid over-activity.